Search for fish species near you

 The index also illustrates the dynamic nature of managing fisheries.
 As many stocks rebuild, we also find that some decline, perhaps due to environmental conditions such as degraded habitat or because new information is discovered through improved monitoring and assessment methods.
 Our fisheries management system is built to respond and actively manage for these fluctuations.

-In the 2012 fishing season, “annual catch limits” and accompanying “accountability measures” will be in place for all federally managed fisheries.
+In the 2012 fishing season, “annual catch limits” and accompanying “accountability measures” were put in place for all federally managed fisheries.
 Combined, these will work to actively monitor and prevent overfishing from occurring and, more importantly, require quick response by managers to make adjustments should overfishing occur.
 With the end of overfishing in sight, the U.S. fisheries management is at another turning point.
 Continued collaboration among all stakeholders is necessary as we address the difficult challenges ahead, including:

 - Refining our management approaches to better meet the needs of fishermen and coastal communities